-The hub will ask you for your GitHub credentials, retrieve a token and store it into ~/.config/hub.
-This file has to be readable by user running Weblate.
+The hub will ask you for your GitHub credentials, retrieve a token and store it in ~/.config/hub.
+This file has to be readable by the user running Weblate.

-Note: Use the username you configured hub with as $GITHUB\USERNAME$ (WEBLATE\\GITHUB\USERNAME for the Docker image).
+Note: Use the username you configured hub with, as GITHUB_USERNAME (WEBLATE_GITHUB_USERNAME for the Docker image).